Interplay between opers, quantum curves, WKB analysis, and Higgs bundles: A simple classical example

 where $E_{\widetilde{\Sigma}}$ is a normalized Riemann prime form on ${\widetilde{\Sigma}}$ (see \cite[Section~2]{OM1}).
-The form $W_{0,2}$ depends only on the intrinsic geometry of the smooth curve $\widetilde{\Sigma}$.
-The geometry of \eqref{blow-up P1} is encoded in $W_{0,1}$.
+The~form $W_{0,2}$ depends only on the intrinsic geometry of the smooth curve $\widetilde{\Sigma}$.
+The~geometry of~\eqref{blow-up P1} is encoded in~$W_{0,1}$.

-Now we apply the differential recursion \eqref{differential TR} to the geometric data \eqref{blow-up P1} and \eqref{W0102}.
-We claim that the integral topological recursion of \cite{EO1} for the geometric data we are considering now is exactly the same as the integral topological recursion of \cite[(6.12)]{DMSS} applied to the curve \eqref{Airy xy in t} \emph{realized as a plane parabola} in $\bC^2$.
-This is because our integral topological recursion \eqref{integral TR} has two residue contributions, one each from $t=0$ and $t=\infty$.
-As proved in \cite[Section~6]{DMSS}, the integrand on the right-hand side of the integral recursion formula \cite[(6.12)]{DMSS} does not have any pole at $t=0$.
+Now we apply PDE recursion~\eqref{differential TR} to the geometric data~\eqref{blow-up P1} and~\eqref{W0102}.
+We claim that topological recursion of~\cite{EO1} for the geometric data we are considering now is exactly the same as the recursive equation of \cite[equation~(6.12)]{DMSS} applied to the curve~\eqref{Airy xy in t} \emph{realized as a plane parabola} in~$\bC^2$.
+This is because topological recursion~\eqref{integral TR} has two residue contributions, one each from $t=0$ and $t=\infty$.
+As proved in \cite[Section~6]{DMSS}, the integrand on the right-hand side of the recursion formula~\cite[equation~(6.12)]{DMSS} does not have any pole at $t=0$.
 Therefore, the residue contribution from this point is $0$.
-The differential recursion is obtained by deforming the contour of integration to enclose only poles of the differential forms $W_{g,n}$.
+PDE recursion is obtained by deforming the contour of integration to enclose only poles of the differential forms $W_{g,n}$.
 Since $t=0$ is a regular point, the two methods have no difference.

-The $W_{0,2}$ of \eqref{W0102} is simply $\frac{dt_1\cdot dt_2}{(t_1-t_2)^2}$ because $\widetilde{\Sigma}\isom \bP^1$.
-Since $t$ of \eqref{Airy xy in t} is a normalization coordinate, we have
+The $W_{0,2}$ of~\eqref{W0102} is simply $\frac{{\rm d}t_1\cdot {\rm d}t_2}{(t_1-t_2)^2}$ because $\widetilde{\Sigma}\isom \bP^1$.
+Since $t$ of~\eqref{Airy xy in t} is a normalization coordinate, we have

-in agreement of \cite[(6.8)]{DMSS}.
-Noting that the solution to the integral topological recursion is unique from the initial data, we conclude that
+in agreement of \cite[equation~(6.8)]{DMSS}.
+Noticing that the solution to topological recursion is unique from the initial data, we conclude that